buildingSMART/bSDD/Documentation/bSDD JSON import model.md

 * `alternative use` - type to be used if no other type fits the needs.<sup>1 (3.1)</sup>

 <sup>[1] ISO 12006-3:2022 "Building construction — Organization of information about construction works — Part 3: Framework for object-oriented information"</sup>

+# Notifications

+**2022-08 - Important notification:**

+> The bSDD is in the process of moving from identifiers (aka "namespace URI") starting with "http://identifier.buildingsmart.org" to "https://identifier.buildingsmart.org" ("http" to "https").
+This is to ease the use of these identifiers as hyperlinks as well.
+>
+> We will support supplying and retrieving data using the "http" identifiers for (at least) 6 months.
+But please do note that only "https" identifiers are returned by the bSDD API's.
+>
+> Current status: available in test environment.